manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 }
 ```

-Below is an explination the fields we've added above to further clarify their purpose for our camera.
+Below is an explanation the fields we've added above to further clarify their purpose for our camera.

 | Field | Type | Description |